La vida inútil de Pito Pérez

-La vida inútil de Pito Pérez is a novel by Mexican author José Rubén Romero following the picaresque genre.
-This work was first published in 1938.
+La vida inútil de Pito Pérez is a novel by Mexican author José Rubén Romero, which was first published in 1938.
+The novel follows the picaresque genre.
 The protagonist Jesús "Pito Pérez" travels the world then returns to his hometown Santa Clara del Cobre and recounts his adventures.

-A film by the same name was made in 1943 by filmmaker Miguel Contreras Torres.
+A film by the same name was made in 1944 by filmmaker Miguel Contreras Torres.